Uncovering the Hidden Narratives of Black Americans in the Outdoors

-“Graves and I will go around the country to places managed by the National Park Service that have significant stories about Black people in American history,” Mills says.
+“Graves and I will go around the country to places managed by the National Park Service that have significant stories about Black people in American history,” Mills said.
 “The book will start in Florida and follow the expansion of the Spanish conquest, taking readers north and ending in Alaska.”

 By examining the national parks through the lens of Black stories, Mills hopes to show how integral Black people have been to the country’s history and outdoor spaces.
-“I’m hoping that people of color will see themselves as part of the entire narrative,” Mills says.
+“I’m hoping that people of color will see themselves as part of the entire narrative,” Mills said.

 Some of the stories in Unhidden will include the first all-Black American summit attempt of Denali (also covered in Mills’ first book, The Adventure Gap, published by Mountaineers Books in 2014), the construction of Fort Monroe in Virginia by enslaved Black men, and the multi-generational saga of Black tour guides of Mammoth Cave in Kentucky.

-“History has been told almost exclusively through the white gaze, but by casting the Black gaze on the narrative, we find these hidden stories and see the Black presence in the outdoors in every moment in American history,” Mills says.
+“History has been told almost exclusively through the white gaze, but by casting the Black gaze on the narrative, we find these hidden stories and see the Black presence in the outdoors in every moment in American history,” Mills said.

 Perhaps most important, the book will make connections between the past and the present, to show how Black people not only impacted the creation of our national parks, but how that influence ripples forward to impact future generations.
 Unhidden will draw parallels, for instance, between the first Black man to climb Denali, Dr. Charles Crenchaw, and the first all-Black American Everest expedition, which will attempt to summit the mountain this summer.

-These and other stories will reflect and inform each other, Mills explains, as they intersect with some of the greatest chapters in American history, like the Civil Rights Movement.
-“On July 2, 1963, Dr. Martin Luther King Jr. looked over the shoulder of Lyndon Johnson as Johnson signed the Civil Rights Act into law,” Mills says.
+These and other stories will reflect and inform each other, Mills explained, as they intersect with some of the greatest chapters in American history, like the Civil Rights Movement.
+“On July 2, 1963, Dr. Martin Luther King Jr. looked over the shoulder of Lyndon Johnson as Johnson signed the Civil Rights Act into law,” Mills said.
 “Seven days later, Crenchaw summited Denali and literally personified King’s ‘I Have a Dream’ speech, which alludes to climbing mountains.
 It just shows that spending time outdoors is another act of civil rights.”

 Some of the stories in Unhidden even echo multiple times across history, forming a mosaic of meaning.
-Two hundred years after the first enslaved people from Africa landed at Hampton, Va., in August 1619, enslaved Black men built Fort Monroe on the same site between 1819 and 1834.
+Two hundred years after the first enslaved people from Africa landed at Hampton, Virginia, in August 1619, enslaved Black men built Fort Monroe on the same site between 1819 and 1834.
 Fort Monroe became a significant military outpost in the Civil War, acting as a jumping-off point for Union campaigns into the Confederacy, and later served as a refuge for slaves escaping the South.
 It eventually became known as the “first self-contained Black community in the nation,” according to the National Park Service.
-The four-hundred-year saga of Hampton, Va., and Fort Monroe will be laid out in the book to illustrate its importance through time, leading right up to today.
+The 400-year saga of Hampton, Virginia and Fort Monroe will be laid out in the book to illustrate its importance through time, leading right up to today.

-“If you fast forward to 2012, the first national monument designation from the first Black president was Fort Monroe by Barack Obama,” Mills says.
+“If you fast forward to 2012, the first national monument designation from the first Black president was Fort Monroe by Barack Obama,” Mills said.
 “As time compresses in the same spot, you get four pivotal moments in American history with Black people as the focus.”

 Hopes for the Project

-“My next book [will be] a biography of Matthew Henson, the first Black man to make it to the North Pole in 1909,” says Mills.
+“My next book [will be] a biography of Matthew Henson, the first Black man to make it to the North Pole in 1909,” said Mills.
 It will examine Henson’s life as an explorer and discuss how people of color will play a major role in preserving outdoor spaces and fighting climate change in the future.

 Mills may be diving into history with his books, but he says he’s constantly confronted with evidence that they’re more relevant today than ever.
 At the Outdoor Retailer Snow Show this January, Mills was given a photograph of a class of high school students holding copies of his first book, The Adventure Gap.
 They had all read it and absorbed its lessons.
 (Watch Mills explain some of the principles of that book in the video below.)

-“We have people [in this country] who are trying to prevent us from teaching history, and my book is now in schools,” Mills says.
+“We have people [in this country] who are trying to prevent us from teaching history, and my book is now in schools,” Mills said.
 “It means a lot to me that I’m someone who has helped to push forward a conversation that kids are now learning about.”

 Ultimately, Mills hopes Unhidden shows the outdoor industry what he learned long ago—that recognizing these histories is crucial to building a better outdoor space and a better future.

-“Black folks helped create what we now call America,” Mills says.
+“Black folks helped create what we now call America,” Mills said.
 “Once people know these stories and see outdoors access as a civil rights issue, I hope they ask themselves, ‘What am I going to do?
 What’s next?’”